-The audit committee of the Company ("Audit Committee") currently has three members comprising two INEDs, namely Mr. Wong Man Chung, Francis (Chairman) and Mr. Nguyen Van Tu, Peter and one non-executive Director, namely Mr. Tsang On-Yip, Patrick.
-Mr. Tang Shum Lam, Steven ceased to be a member of the Audit Committee on 27 May 2019.
+The Audit Committee currently has three members comprising two INEDs, namely Mr. Wong Man Chung, Francis (Chairman) and Mr. To Chun Wai and one non-executive Director, namely Mr. Tsang On-Yip, Patrick.
+Following the passing away of Mr. Nguyen Van Tu, Peter on 16 June 2020, the number of members on the Audit Committee has fallen below the minimum number of three and the number of INEDs does not meet the majority requirement under Rule 3.21 of the Listing Rules.
+With the appointment of Mr. To Chun Wai, an INED, as a member of the Audit Committee on 30 July 2020, the Company is in compliance with Rule 3.21 of the Listing Rules.
 None of them are members of the former or existing auditors of the Company.
 The Board considers that the Audit Committee has extensive commercial experience in business, financial and legal matters.

 The primary duties of the Audit Committee include, among other matters, reviewing and monitoring financial reporting and the judgment contained therein; reviewing financial and internal controls, accounting policies and practices with management and external auditors; and reviewing the Company's compliance with CG Code.